NickButnar/ReSell/README.md

 ## 🔧 **Tech Stack** 🧑‍💻

 - **Backend**: Ruby on Rails API
-- **Frontend**: React Native with Expo & Expo Router
+- **Frontend**: React Native
-- **Authentication**: JWT Token-based authentication for user registration and login, with token storage on the client side.
+- **Authentication**: JWT Token-based authentication for user registration and login, with token storage on the client side with expo-secure-store.

 ---

 ## 🚀 **Features** 🌟

-- **User Authentication**: Secure sign-up and login with JWT tokens.
+- **User Authentication**: Secure sign-up, login with JWT tokens and sing out.
-- **Token Storage**: Persistent user sessions with token storage on the client.
+- **Token Storage**: token validation on app launch.
+Protecting screens by checking jwt token.
-- **Item Listings**: Post unwanted items for sale and manage your listings.
-- **User Profiles**: View and manage personal information and item transactions.